PG Era: Background

 WWE officially announced the move to TV-PG on July 22, 2008.
 The 2008 SummerSlam pay-per-view (PPV) was the first WWE PPV to carry the TV-PG rating.
 To appeal to younger fans, WWE released the WWE Kids magazine in 2008, and debuted the kid-friendly Saturday Morning Slam television program in 2012.
-In 2013, WWE reported that their revenue had "nearly tripled" since the move to TV-PG, due to corporate partnerships from companies such as Mattel and Post Cereals.
+As part of these efforts at brand extension, the company stopped using its full name when referring to the wrestling promotion in April 2011, using only the abbreviation "WWE," which rendered it an orphaned initialism, though its legal name remained World Wrestling Entertainment, Inc. In 2013, WWE reported that their revenue had "nearly tripled" since the move to TV-PG, due to corporate partnerships from companies such as Mattel and Post Cereals.
 However, the PG Era occurred during a time of gradually declining Nielsen ratings, which had begun after the demise of WCW but accelerated after Raw went to a three-hour format in 2012.

+The PG Era's duration has been the subject of debate because most WWE programming never stopped being PG, although the company became less focused on family-friendly content over time.
+While WWE considers the PG Era to have ended in either 2013 or 2014, in favor of The Reality Era, various sources describe the era lasting into the late 2010s and 2020s.

 Changes in content

 As WWE reverted to a more family-friendly style, previous staples in their programming were altered or dropped.
-Use of profanity was toned down.
-An example of this was when John Cena renamed his finishing maneuver from "FU" to "Attitude Adjustment" or the PPV event WWE One Night Stand changing the name to WWE Extreme Rules to avoid the sexual connotations.
-Female wrestlers had previously performed in Bra and panties matches and several of them had posed nude in Playboy but these were dropped in 2008.
-Excessive violence was also toned down.
-Chair shots to the head became increasingly rare after Chris Benoit's death, and were completely banned in 2010.
-In 2011 following their match at WrestleMania XXVII, wrestlers The Undertaker and Triple H were fined for chair shots to the head, despite the match being well received by the fans.
-Also in April 2011, the company ceased going by its full name in reference to the wrestling promotion, strictly only using the "WWE" abbreviation, which became an orphaned initialism; the company's legal name, however, remains World Wrestling Entertainment.
+Use of profanity was scaled back.
+An example of this was when John Cena renamed his finishing maneuver from "FU" to "Attitude Adjustment" or the PPV event One Night Stand changing the name to Extreme Rules to avoid the sexual connotations.
+Sexual content involving female wrestlers was heavily toned down, with bra and panties matches being discontinued in 2008.
+Excessive violence was also curtailed; chair shots to the head became increasingly rare after Chris Benoit's double murder suicide, and were completely banned in 2010.
+In 2011, following their match at WrestleMania XXVII, The Undertaker and Triple H were both fined for chair shots to the head, despite the match being well received by the fans.

-Amid declining ratings and the launch of rival promotion All Elite Wrestling (AEW) in 2019, it was reported that WWE wanted to move on from PG-style content.
-Vince McMahon acknowledged that the promotion would be "a bit edgier, but remain in the PG environment."
-He said the promotion had "graduated from ... gory crap" and was "a more sophisticated product."
+From 2008 to the mid-2010s, former WWE head writer Brian Gewirtz stated that the restrictions placed on the writers made it feel as if it was "G Era" rather than the PG Era.
+Over time, these restrictions were eased as less emphasis was placed on making programming family-friendly.
+There were occasional reports that WWE was moving away from the TV-PG rating altogether; Vince McMahon denied one such report in 2019, stating that the promotion would be "a bit edgier, but remain in the PG environment."
+However, Dave Meltzer of Wrestling Observer Newsletter reported that WWE marked an "official end" to the PG Era in April 2024, as the company had started presenting a more adult-oriented product, which included more mature promos.